Entries tagged with “Joy”

 If you’re feeling stressed or overwhelmed, don’t cut yourself off from other people, says Kelly McGonigal.
 Instead, double down on your capacity for connection.

-S&H Staff Writer Julie Peters and author Davina Kotulski talk about how tapping into your inner courage, joy, and truth will transform you into the person you were meant to be.
+Author Davina Kotulski talks about how tapping into your inner courage, joy, and truth will transform you into the person you were meant to be.

 Rabbi Rami speaks with our January/February cover subject, Kelly McGonigal, Ph.D.